Before we take a look at famous examples of alliteration in poems, find at where you are in your process of understanding:

 - You should be able to use alliteration in your own writing to communicate more clearly.
 Now we’re talking mastery.
 Using alliteration and other literary devices to communicate more clearly brings you closer to being a master of words.

-With no further ado...
-I give you the examples:
+Without further ado… I give you the examples of alliteration:

 Rare and radiant are used to describe the lost Lenore in line 11.
 A rare and radiant beauty would stand out in a dreary setting such as this, much like the alliteration and assonance of rare and radiant stand out in this line.
 Two lines later, we return to silken and sad, whose alliterative nature combines with uncertain and rustling--examples of consonance, to wrap the reader much like wind blown curtains would.
 The final example contains deep, darkness, and doubting paired with dares and dreams, highlighting the hopelessness the narrator feels.